Moment maps and stability of holomorphic submersions: Preliminaries

-\end{theorem} In particular, Theorem \ref{Thm:DervanHallam} applies to any relatively K\"ahler metric on $\m{U}\to V$.
-There is a difference in sign with \cite{DervanHallam}: this is due to the fact that we take the opposite sign for the infinitesimal action \eqref{Eq:map_P}.
-Moreover, the Weil--Petersson metric and Theorem \ref{Thm:DervanHallam} in principle only work on the complex subspace of $V$ that parametrises \emph{integrable} complex structures, but we can extend $\Omega_{WP}$ to $V$, so that $\mu$ can be extended as well in a unique way.
+for $\xi \in \mf{k}$. \end{theorem} There is a difference in sign with \cite{DervanHallam}: this is due to the fact that we take the opposite sign for the infinitesimal action \eqref{Eq:map_P}.
+Moreover, since the smooth locus of $V^{\mrm{int}}$ is dense in $V^{\mrm{int}}$, and the (Chern) scalar curvature is defined for all $x \in V$, the expression \eqref{Eq:Moment_map_DH} actually holds on all $V^{\mrm{int}}$.